DefectDojo/django-DefectDojo/docs/content/en/integrations/import.md

     API Import" as the scan type.
 If you have more than one asset configured you must also select which "Cobalt.io Config" to use.

+### CodeQL
+CodeQL can be used to generate a SARIF report, that can be imported into Defect Dojo:

+`codeql database analyze db python-security-and-quality.qls --sarif-add-snippets --format=sarif-latest --output=security-extended.sarif`

+The same can be achieved by running the CodeQL GitHub action with the `add-snippet` property set to true.

 ### Coverity API

 Export Coverity API view data in JSON format (`/api/viewContents/issues` endpoint).